How Neighborhood Groups Can Participate

-The boxes below describe how neighborhood groups can participate in the ShakeOut.
+The boxes below provide instructions for how homeowners associations, neighborhood councils, and other community groups can plan their drill, tips for getting prepared, and suggestions for sharing the ShakeOut with others.
 With your participation, this may be the largest earthquake drill ever!

 Which neighborhood groups